aow207/data-storytelling/d3-portfolio/Snapchat/README.md

 CreativeProperties - URL attachments specified in Ad’s call to action

-To learn more about our policy on political advertising visit https://www.snap.com/en-US/ad-policies/political/
+To learn more about Snapchat's policy on political advertising visit https://www.snap.com/en-US/ad-policies/political/